Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Average run length

 \subsection{Skewness correction}

-Analytical approximations provided in Section \ref{sec:Fnite} become less precise for finite $L$ when $n_0$ is relatively small.
-This is mainly because the convergence of $Z_w(t,n_L)$ and $Z_\text{diff}(t,n_L)$ to normal is slow if $(n-t)/L$ is close to $0$ or $1$.
+Analytical approximations provided in Section \ref{sec:Finite} become less precise for finite $L$ when $n_0$ is relatively small.
+This is mainly because the convergence of $W_L(t,n)$ and $D_L(t,n)$ to normal is slow if $(n-t)/L$ is close to $0$ or $1$.
 This problem becomes more severe when dimension is high.
 To improve upon the analytic approximations for finite sample sizes, we perform skewness correction.
 We adopt a skewness correction approach discussed in \cite{chen2015graph} that does the correction up to different extents based on the amount of skewness at each value of $t$.
-In particular, the approach provides a better approximation to the marginal probabilities $\boldP(Z^\star_w(u-x,w) \in b + du)$ and $\boldP(Z^\star_\text{diff}(u-x,w) \in b + du)$.
+In particular, we provide better approximations to the marginal probabilities $\boldP(W^\star(u-x,w) \in b + du)$ and $\boldP(D^\star(u-x,w) \in b + du)$.
 Following the method based on cumulant-generating functions and change of measure (details refer to \cite{chen2015graph}), we can approximate the marginal probability by